dimashidayat99/Momemtum_Calibration-COMET/README.md

 #### Pion Skimming

 The Geant4 based simulation read the oaRooTracker as input to continue the simulation and this simulation will give five output files which are log file, mac file, root file, dat file and rootracker file.
 The output files that is important in this study is root file and rootracker file, while the rest of files is not being used in this study.
 The oaRootracker files is classify into two types which are MC5A01 and MC5A02.
 The MC5A01 and MC5A02 is just oaRooTracker that contain particles before entering CyDet and after entering CyDet, respectively.
 This study is to used MC5A01 oaRooTracker to run the simulation.
 Since there are a lot of oaRooTracker files from MC5A01, the 100 oaRooTracker files was merge into 1 merged oaRooTracker file and there are total of 200 merged oaRooTracker files.
-The combination of oaRooTracker code can be seen in the `CyDetMomCalib
+The combination of oaRooTracker code can be seen in the `CyDetMomCalib/MakeRooTrackHist/` [directory](https://github.com/dimashidayat99/Momemtum_Calibration-COMET/tree/main/CyDetMomCalib/MakeRooTrackHist).
-/MakeRooTrackHist/` [directory](https://github.com/dimashidayat99/Momemtum_Calibration-COMET/tree/main/CyDetMomCalib/MakeRooTrackHist).
 Running the simulation with 200 merged oaRooTracker will be very time consuming.
 To run 1 unmerged oaRooTracker usually take about 1 days to complete.
 The long duration of the simulation is because of the simulation will run for all particles contain in the oaRooTracker.
 Due to the simulation is very time consuming, the duration of the simulation is reduced by removing all non related particle that is not important in this study.
 Since the PPC process is the interests process in this study, the pion (negative charge pion) is the only important parent particle.
 Therefore, every oaRooTracker will be filtered or skimmed to remove all the particles except for pion.
 The code for performing this skim can be found in `CyDetMomCalib/AnaRootracker` [directory](https://github.com/dimashidayat99/Momemtum_Calibration-COMET/tree/main/CyDetMomCalib/AnaRootracker).
 Using this method, simulation was made to be more efficient.
 Now, there are total of 200 skimmed pion oaRooTracker that will be used as input in the simulation.
 The simulation was run using 200 skimmed pion oaRooTracker as input by using the original (current) configuration of the COMET experiment.

 ### Modifying the Experiment Configuration